 Authors in the Netherlands retain by law the right to make public the text of their publication within ‘a reasonable period’.
-You simply need to reach an agreement with the publisher about what constitutes such a period.
+The organization of the Dutch universities, VSNU,is undertaking research in what this reasonable period can be.
 In order for you to retain this right, the publisher’s licence text must state that Dutch copyright law applies.
 You can also add an addendum to that effect in the licence text.

 July 1 2015 an amendment (in Dutch) was added to the copyright law, thereby anchoring it still more firmly in Dutch law.
 Dirk Visser explains the background of the open access provision and what its introduction means.

 The specific legal implications of the amendment are being looked into (medio 2017) on instigation of VSNU.

 Creative Commons (CC) licences aims to make creative works more freely available than is possible through traditional copyright.
 The idea is that works such as publications can be copied and distributed more easily or that others can elaborate on them.
 This can be hugely beneficial to knowledge.
 Creative Commons offers various free licences that copyright holders can use to regulate and control the use and distribution of their work.
 You can attach a CC licence to your individual publications.

 University libraries offer you the option of submitting the full text of your publications for deposition in the repository.
 Library staff will check whether the version you supply may be accessed worldwide via the repository.
 They use the database Sherpa/Romeo for this purpose, which lists the possibilities for reusing publications.